HermanChen4/reading-notes/class 3.md

 - git add
 - git commit -m "update caption"
 - git push origin main
+^ this will save your local files to your github

 - git pull origin main
 ^ this will bring github files down to your local computer